kratika-jain-em/fintech-systems/architectures/payment-processing/idempotency.md

 # Idempotency in Payment Systems

 ## Context
 Idempotency is a property of a system's operation or a request that produces the same results whether it is executed once or many times.
 In a distributed environment, it is not uncommon for networks to become unavailable at times, or server crash happening mid request.
-For a payment system, these cases could lead to client retrying the payment request, and without idempotency, the risk is of duplicate processing (a customer charged twice, or a refund processed again etc.).

-In these failures, the financial impact is immediate, reconciliation burden is significant and the trust damage could be lasting.
+In payment systems, this is not just a technical concern.
+Without idempotency:

+- Customers can be charged multiple times.
+- Refunds can be duplicated.
+- Ledger entries can drift.
+- Reconciliation complexity increases significantly.
+- The financial and reputational impact is immediate.

 ---

-## Example problem
+## The problem
 Consider a client submitting a payment request to API.
 The request reaches the server and payment is processed succesfully.
 But a network unavailability caused the response to never make it back to the client.
 The client has no idea if the payment is processed or not, and they retries.

 **Without idempotency**